ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

   then "mail.example.com" is the Organizational Domain.
 * No applicable DMARC Policy Record is discovered for the Author Domain.
 In this case, the DMARC mechanism does not apply to the message in question.
-* The DMARC Policy record for the Author Domain indicates strict alignment.
+* The DMARC Policy Record for the Author Domain indicates strict alignment.
 In this case, a simple string comparison of the Author Domain and the Authenticated Identifier(s) is all that is required.